dataluscorp/browser/taskcluster/docs/parameters.rst

    The clone/push URI of the target repository, such as https://hg.mozilla.org/releases/mozilla-beta

 ``source_branch``
-   The firefoxtree alias of the source branch, such as 'central', 'beta'
+   The datalustree alias of the source branch, such as 'central', 'beta'

 ``target_branch``
-   The firefoxtree alias of the target branch, such as 'beta', 'release'
+   The datalustree alias of the target branch, such as 'beta', 'release'

 ``force-dry-run``
    Don't push any results to target repositories.